About Program Board

 Out and About’s purpose is to provide Butler Students with the opportunity to explore the Indianapolis area and discover new places.
 This includes hosting trips to restaurants, sporting events, shows, and other events in the downtown area.

-Homecoming Committee plans the week-long extravaganza that is Butler University’s Homecoming.
-In this week, students can partake in university traditions, like Yell like Hell and Lawn Decorations.
-University housing is split into teams to allow for a week-long competition to see which group has the most school spirit.
+Homecoming Committee plans events throughout the Homecoming extravaganza week.
+During this week, students can partake in university traditions, like Yell like Hell and Lawn Decorations.
+Students are split into teams to allow for a week-long competition to see which group has the most school spirit.

 The Associates Committee consists entirely of first-year students and is designed to help them understand Program Board better and how each committee works.
-They attend different committees individual meetings and assist where needed if certain events call for extra volunteers.
-This committee is centered around the first-year SGA members learning experience as they discover which committee suits them best.
+They attend different committee meetings and assist at a variety of events.
+This committee is centered on supporting first-year students in their exploration of program board and SGA.